madsc13ntist/smart_xor/README.md

 Ignoring values:  0x0, 0x78
 ~~~~

-so now we have the patched (xored) gif.  so we extract the executable from the cabinet.
+Now we have the patched (xored) gif.
+We can now extract the executable from the cabinet.
 ~~~~
 $ cabextract 4378156187_5.showlist.gif.patched
 Extracting cabinet: 4378156187_5.showlist.gif.patched